-Strategies Actions Resources improper nonmonetary determinations through continued adjudicator training. of AAS staff to ensure consistent and accurate interpretation of Arkansas' unemployment laws.
-Program Manager, and AAS Satellite Office Supervisors Reduction of the number of wrong last work issues by confirming last employer when more than three weeks have passed between the separation date and the IC date.
-UI Administration, AAS Program Manager, and AAS Satellite Office Supervisors Mandatory 100% case review for any adjudicator who receives a BAM finding for an improper separation nonmonetary determination.
+Strategies Actions Resources 1.
+Reduction in the number of improper nonmonetary determinations through continued adjudicator training.
+Continued education and monitoring of AAS staff to ensure consistent and accurate interpretation of Arkansas' unemployment laws.
+UI Administration, AAS Program Manager, and AAS Satellite Office Supervisors Reduction of the number of wrong last work issues by confirming last employer when more than three weeks have passed between the separation date and the IC date.
+UI Administration, AAS Program Manager, and AAS Satellite Office Supervisors

+Strategies Actions Resources Mandatory 100% case review for any adjudicator who receives a BAM finding for an improper separation nonmonetary determination.
 UI Administration, AAS Program Manager, and AAS Satellite Office Supervisors Continued case review for adjudicators by AAS Satellite Office Supervisors.
-UI Administration, AAS Program Manager, and AAS Satellite Office Supervisors improper nonmonetary determinations by increasing the number of reasonable Exceed the minimum number of attempts (2) to contact an employer for separation information in cases that will likely result in a finding of eligibility.
+UI Administration, AAS Program Manager, and AAS Satellite Office Supervisors 2.
+Reduction in the number of improper nonmonetary determinations by increasing the number of reasonable attempts to contact employers for information.
+Exceed the minimum number of attempts (2) to contact an employer for separation information in cases that will likely result in a finding of eligibility.
 UI Administration, AAS Program Manager, and AAS Satellite Office Supervisors 3.
 Reduction of improper payments through monitoring of appeal decisions.
 Continued monitoring of appeal decisions to rapidly install stop payments in appeals filed by employers that result in a reversal of benefits.
 UI Administration, Board of Review, Appeal Tribunal, UI Technical, and Field Operations Continue to provide list of appeal reversals to Local Office Managers and Area Operations Chiefs to ensure local offices are properly installing stop payments and forwarding to BPC to establish overpayments.
-UI Administration, Board of Review, Appeal Tribunal, UI Technical, and Field Operations Continued dissemination of "Unemployment Insurance Handbook for Arkansas Employers" through direct and electronic contact.
+UI Administration, Board of Review, Appeal Tribunal, UI Technical, and Field Operations 4.
+Prevent UI overpayments by continuing to educate employers of the importance of providing timely and sufficient information regarding separation issues.
+Continued dissemination of "Unemployment Insurance Handbook for Arkansas Employers" through direct and electronic contact.
 UI Administration, Contributions, UI Technical, and ADWS Website Continued distribution of employer newsletter regarding the unemployment insurance program.
-UI Administration, Legal, FIRE Unit, and UI Technical 5.
+Ongoing UI Administration, Legal, FIRE Unit, and UI Technical 5.
 Detect concealed separation issues through continued utilization of the "Stopped Earnings" report.
-Continued utilization of the "Stopped Earnings" report to detect potential unreported separation and other nonmonetary issues.
-UI Administration, UI Technical, and Field Operations
+Continued utilization of the "Stopped Earnings" report to detect potential unreported UI Administration, UI Technical, and Field Operations